TexasInstruments/ind-comms-sdk/docs_src/docs/api_guide/components/industrial_comms/mdio_manual_mode_fw.md

 \note Each protocol will have different base register offset configured depending on the availability of free memory region.
 Emulated MDIO register space start address will be visible from the SysConfig interface as well.
 See below for more information.

 ### MDIO Emulated Register Space Base Addresses
-Current emulated base addresses for MDIO emulated space:
+Current base addresses for MDIO emulated space:

 | Protocol   | Global Address | Global Address | Local Address |
 |------------|----------------|----------------|---------------|